 What are on-page SEO factors?

 On-page SEO factors are front-end and back-end elements of your site you can optimize to improve your page ranking on Google search.
-Optimizing web page content, site architecture, and HTML factors helps search engine crawlers understand your website content and its value to searchers.

-The better Google understands your content, the more likely it’ll serve it to to the right users.
+The better Google understands your content, the more likely it’ll serve it to the right users.
 It’s a win-win: Google provides relevant content to its users, and you bring more relevant people to your site.

 Why is on-page SEO important for a website?

-On-page optimization improves your site’s visibility in search, which drives more traffic to your website.
 In fact, 68% of all online experiences start with a search engine.
 So, not having an optimized website isn’t an option if you want clicks and conversions.

 Here’s a look at the other benefits of on-page SEO:

-- It’s one of the most cost effective ways to bring new traffic onto your website.
+- It’s one of the most cost-effective ways to bring new traffic onto your website.

 - When your site is optimized for user experience, more visitors will stay on your website for longer, which leads to more conversions over time.